-Investments in equity investees of the Group are comprised of investments in privately-held companies.
-The Group uses the equity method to account for an equity investment over which it has significant influence but does not own a majority equity interest or otherwise control.
-The Group records equity method adjustments in share of profits and losses.
-Equity method adjustments include the Group's proportionate share of investee income or loss, adjustments to recognize certain differences between the Group's carrying value and its equity in net assets of the investee at the date of investment, impairments, and other adjustments required by the equity method.
+Investments in equity investees of the Company are comprised of investments in privately-held companies.
+The Company uses the equity method to account for an equity investment over which it has significant influence but does not own a majority equity interest or otherwise control.
+The Company records equity method adjustments in share of profits and losses.
+Equity method adjustments include the Company's proportionate share of investee income or loss, impairments, and other adjustments required by the equity method.
 Dividends received are recorded as a reduction of carrying amount of the investment.
-Cumulative distributions that do not exceed the Group's cumulative equity in earnings of the investee are considered as a return on investment and classified as cash inflows from operating activities.
-Cumulative distributions in excess of the Group's cumulative equity in the investee's earnings are considered as a return of investment and classified as cash inflows from investing activities.
-For equity investments over which the Group does not have significant influence or control, the cost method of accounting is used.
-Under the cost method, the Group carries the investment at cost and recognizes income to the extent of dividends received from the distribution of the equity investee's post-acquisition profits.

-We continually review our investment in equity investees to determine whether a decline in fair value to below the carrying value is other-than-temporary.
-The primary factors we consider in our determination are the duration and severity of the decline in fair value; the financial condition, operating performance and the prospects of the equity investee; and other company specific information such as recent rounds of financing.
-If the decline in fair value is deemed to be other-than-temporary, the carrying value of the equity investee is written down to fair value.
+Cumulative distributions that do not exceed the Company's cumulative equity in earnings of the investee are considered as a return on investment and classified as cash inflows from operating activities.
+Cumulative distributions in excess of the Company's cumulative equity in the investee's earnings are considered as a return of investment and classified as cash inflows from investing activities.
+The Company continually reviews equity method investments to determine whether a decline in fair value to below the carrying value is other-than-temporary.
+The primary factors the Company considers in determination are the duration and severity of the decline in fair value; the financial condition, operating performance and the prospects of the equity investee; and other company specific information such as recent rounds of financing.
+If the decline in fair value is deemed to be other-than-temporary, the carrying value of the equity investment is written down to fair value.